-The Trustee undertook a value for members' assessment on 7 July 2021.
-This covered the same period as this Statement and assessed a range of factors, including the fees payable to managers in respect of the DC Section.
+The Trustee undertook a value for members' assessment on 26 July 2022.
+This covered the Scheme year, including the fees payable to managers in respect of the DC Section.
 These were found to be competitive when compared against schemes of similar sizes.
-As part of the value for members assessment the Trustee evaluated the long-term transaction costs incurred by members to ensure that they are appropriate and enable it to query any transaction costs considered to be higher than expected with the relevant investment managers.
+As part of the value for members assessment, the Trustee evaluated the long-term transaction costs incurred by members to ensure that they are appropriate and enable it to query any transaction costs considered to be higher than expected with the relevant investment managers.

-Value for money is also included on the Scheme's risk register, which was discussed at quarterly meetings and also explicitly presented to the Trustee at the July meeting.
+Value for members is also included on the Scheme's risk register, which was discussed at triennial DCSC meetings.
 Overall, the Trustee concluded that the investment managers provide good value for members.